OVERVIEW

 Torres-Saillant, Silvio.
 1998.
 “The Tribulations of Blackness: Stages in Dominican Racial Identity.”
 Latin American Perspectives, 25(3), 126–146.

-Here, Torres-Saillant not only maps Dominican racial identity formation as it relates to the constructions and experiences of Blackness and what is described as the rise of the mulatto in Dominican history, but the author reminds that it was the Spanish colony of Santo Domingo (present day Dominican Republic) where the first enslaved Africans arrived to the Americas.
-The author also interrogates Dominican identity as it pertains to Blackness among transnational Dominicans and Domincans in the United States, and the ways that some Domincans’ racial identity had been influenced by Black liberation movements in the United States.
+Here, Torres-Saillant not only maps Dominican racial identity formation as it relates to the constructions and experiences of Blackness and what is described as the rise of the mulatto in Dominican history, but the author reminds us that it was the Spanish colony of Santo Domingo (present-day Dominican Republic) where the first enslaved Africans arrived to the Americas.
+The author also interrogates Dominican identity as it pertains to Blackness among transnational Dominicans and Dominicans in the United States and how Black liberation movements had influenced some Dominicans’ racial identity in the United States.

 Uzogara, EE.
 2018.
 “Gendered Racism Biases: Associations of Phenotypes with Discrimination and Internalized Oppression Among Latinx American Women and Men.”
 Race and Social Problems, 11(1), 80–92.

 This article explores the impact of colorism on Afro-Latino men and women and the effects of internalized racism.
 The author discusses the differences in levels of discrimination between different social statuses.
-An example of this idea is the notion that light skinned Latina women experienced higher internalized racism and lower discrimination while darker women experienced the opposite which shows the difference in skin tone on the treatment of the individual which has effects on mental well being.
+An example of this idea is the notion that light-skinned Latina women experienced higher internalized racism and less discrimination.
+In contrast, darker women experienced the opposite, which shows the difference in skin tone in the treatment of the individual, which affects mental well-being.

 Cultural impacts of Dominican-led Institutions in Washington Heights